wikimedia/operations-debs-trafficserver/doc/admin-guide/files/records.config.en.rst

    :ts:cv:`proxy.config.ssl.server.cert.path` directory.
 One way to generate this would be to run ``head -c48 /dev/urandom | openssl enc -base64 | head -c48 > file.ticket``.
 Also
    note that OpenSSL session tickets are sensitive to the version of the ca-certificates.

+.. ts:cv:: CONFIG proxy.config.ssl.servername.filename STRING ssl_server_name.yaml

+   The filename of the :file:`ssl_server_name.yaml` configuration file.
+If relative, it is relative to the configuration directory (ts:cv:`proxy.config.config_dir`).

 .. ts:cv:: CONFIG proxy.config.ssl.max_record_size INT 0